Are you tired of spending money on “boosting your posts” and getting no return?

 Let’s get into each option and I’ll share with you why you don’t want to use these options.

-First of all, targeting the people who like your Page is awesome.
+Targeting the people who like your page is awesome.

 - IF you’ve highly targeted those likes.